 Québec is like a strange little fortress to me, or it has been for some time.
 The old city feels a bit more like home, though.
 More like the Paris I knew in my youth, long before we made way to London, then back to settle in Monaco.

 I slip through a covered stairwell as I head to the water and let my eyes trail along the horizon for one dangerous little moment.
-It won’t really end me, peeking at the sinking sun.
+It won’t really end me, peeking at the sinking sun when it’s entirely beneath the skyline.
 But it may just bring a bit of unwelcome moisture to my eyes and a burn to remind me that the seemingly faultless image of my body is not infallible.
-And so I follow that peach glow as it dips down below the buildings and the tiny edge of river line that it touches.
+And so I follow that remaining peach glow as it dips down below the buildings and the tiny edge of river line that it touches.
 Gone to rest for now while I begin my night of prowling, just the same as Duchess.

 Time to pick someone up.

 Dusk, I find, is the ideal time of evening to stumble upon some hopeless romantic.
 Yes, I could wait until bars let out and nab someone drunkenly strolling down the street, but what fun would that be?
 And anyhow, I’d rather they get the feeling that I’m truly interested before I drink my fill.
 It’s all part of the game—reel them in, get them close, see a touch of fear in their eyes, feel the burst of fright within their throats, then sink my teeth in and suck the memory of it from them entirely.

 The riverbank is deserted on this night, so off to the shops I go.